etemesi254/zune-image/zune-jpeg/Benches.md

 ## Benchmarks vs real world usage

-The library may be fast, okay it is fast.

-But real world usage may vary.
+Real world usage may vary.

 Notice that I'm using a large image but probably most decoding will be small to medium images.